emaspero/GA-Project04-Frontend-Trips-Tips/README.md

 Planning is of paramount importance when facing a project, especially as a Group working remotely.
 As a first step, upon finding and agreeing on an idea that would match our interests, we set up a Trello board and straight away started developing the wireframes, User stories and ERDs (Entity Relationship Diagrams).
 Communication has been a focal point throughout the process.
 We started each day with stand-up discussions where we would evaluate the daily tasks, set an objective and shared any blockers.
 We often ended-up debugging collectively as a Team while screen-sharing on Zoom.
 The work-load has been equally shared between the members and several times a day we would regroup and push/pull the code on our dev branches on Git/GitHub.
 #### Trello Board - [Click Here](https://trello.com/b/5k9nLgX6/ga-project-4-alex-elisabetta-marc)
+We used this powerful tool on a daily basis as it helped the whole team to keep track of the outstanding tasks and of who was working on what.
+The Icebox columns contained all the different additional features that we wanted to add to the app, while Current/MVP contained all of the minimum requirements that we needed to work on.
 ![Trello board screenshot](/public/img/readme/Trello%20Board.png)
 #### ERDs
+The Entity Relationships Diagrams below show all of the different Models (User, Trip) and the relations that link them together.
+For example, one User can have different Trip experiences.
 ![ERDs screenshot](/public/img/readme/ERDs.png)
 #### WireFrames - [Click Here](https://xd.adobe.com/view/b6d3a46f-e6ee-494f-8e91-6089478e287a-e380/)
+This time, instead of using Figma, we worked on the WireFrames using Adobe XD.
+This allowed us to decide an initial layout for the project, a color scheme and how the pages would be linked to each other.
 ![WireFrames All](/public/img/readme/WireFrames%20All.png)
 ![WireFrames Home](/public/img/readme/WireFrames%20Home.png)
 ![WireFrames Profile](/public/img/readme/WireFrames%20Profile.png)

 ## Back-end
 Each one of us started working on a different model and the related controllers and routes.
-Alex took charge of the User model and the authentication process, Elisabetta of the Trip model and Marc of the Country model as when a User adds a new experience he/she can pick a Country/City from a dropdown menu and he added the feature that uploads every added image to Cloudinary via API.
+Alex took charge of the User model and the authentication process, I started working on the Trip model and Marc on the Country model as when a User adds a new experience he/she can pick a Country/City from a dropdown menu and he added the feature that uploads every added image to Cloudinary via API.

 The Trip model has referenced data within itself:
 ```